 - HPET and HPET_MMAP configuration options should also be enabled if HPET support is required.
-See the section on High Precision Event Timer (HPET) Functionality for more details.
+See Section 5.1 High Precision Event Timer (HPET) Functionality for more details.

-Hugepage support is required for the large memory pool allocation used for packet buffers (the HUGETLBFS option must be enabled in the running kernel as indicated the previous section).
+Hugepage support is required for the large memory pool allocation used for packet buffers (the HUGETLBFS option must be enabled in the running kernel as indicated in Section 2.3).
 By using hugepage allocations, performance is increased since fewer pages are needed, and therefore less Translation Lookaside Buffers (TLBs, high speed translation caches), which reduce the time it takes to translate a virtual page address to a physical page address.
 Without hugepages, high TLB miss rates would occur with the standard 4k page size, slowing performance.

 The allocation of hugepages should be done at boot time or as soon as possible after system boot to prevent memory from being fragmented in physical memory.
 To reserve hugepages at boot time, a parameter is passed to the Linux* kernel on the kernel command line.

 For 2 MB pages, just pass the hugepages option to the kernel.
 For example, to reserve 1024 pages of 2 MB, use:

 For other hugepage sizes, for example 1G pages, the size must be specified explicitly and can also be optionally set as the default hugepage size for the system.
 For example, to reserve 4G of hugepage memory in the form of four 1G pages, the following options should be passed to the kernel: